(561) 270-0913

 Lawyers

-Firefighters in military and civilian units have used AFFF, also known as Aqueous Film-Forming Foam, to fight actual fires and to practice fire responses in training scenarios.
-However, AFFF has toxic chemicals like PFAS, also known as per-and poly-fluoroalkyl substances, that can build up in the blood when exposed to AFFF.
-Using AFFF and the buildup of toxic chemicals in the body can lead to catastrophic harm, possibly causing life-threatening cancer.
+Firefighters in military and civilian units have used AFFF, also known as Aqueous Film-Forming Foam, to fight fires and practice fire responses in training scenarios.
+However, AFFF has toxic chemicals like PFAS, also known as per and poly-fluoroalkyl substances, that can build up in the blood when exposed to AFFF.

-Victims of toxic chemical buildup from AFFF have been working toward securing compensation through multi-district litigation (MDL), a type of mass tort that consolidates individual lawsuits and transfers them to one court.
 If you contracted cancer from exposure to toxic chemicals in AFFF, contact a personal injury lawyer today to learn about your options for pursuing compensation.
 The personal injury lawyers at The Russo Firm can help you file a lawsuit, join the MDL, and put you in the best position to receive compensation for AFFF damages.

 Why Choose The Russo Firm For Help With Your Firefighting Foam Claim?

 Cancer is one of the most severe and life-threatening diseases one can contract.
-It can damage your physical well-being and mental health as you deal with such a dangerous disease’s emotional and psychological consequences.
-If you wish to pursue compensation to pay for the economic and non-economic damages of AFFF toxic chemical exposure, turn to the personal injury law firm with a winning track record of helping victims for decades: The Russo Firm.
+It can damage your physical well-being and mental health as you deal with the emotional and psychological consequences of the dangerous disease.

 The Russo Firm Case Results